tsatsulya/llvm_course/capp/README.md

-This is the first assignment for the course on LLMs.
+This is the first assignment for the course on LLVM.
 In this implementation, the SFML library is used for the graphical demonstration of the algorithm's operation.

 ### Main dependencies
 - SFML-devel libs